simrit-nijjar/food-safe-obsidian/content/Notes/Pathogens/Bacteria.md

 * Ingestion of pathogenic bacteria which results in their tissue invasion.
 	* Does not relate to ingestion of **Bacterial Toxin**
-* Usually the result of undercooking [[Potentially Hazardous Food]] or contamination.
+* Usually the result of undercooking [[notes/Potentially Hazardous Food]] or contamination.
 * Takes at least a day or more to show symptoms.
 * **Symptoms Include**:
 	* Diarrhea (bloody)